May 10, 2022 | News Updates

 Lessons learned from the front lines

 “Stress was (at an) all-time high because nobody really knew what was to come.
-Nobody really knew what to do, including the the professionals because Coronavirus and COVID-19 was still so new,” said Lockhart.
+Nobody really knew what to do, including the professionals because Coronavirus and COVID-19 were still so new,” said Lockhart.

 These initial uncertainties were highlighted in a KPMG report commissioned by the Government of Alberta regarding provincial responses, including in care facilities.
 The report didn’t directly address individual operators performances.